 If a camper asks to call home, they will be encouraged to wait until Wednesday to call because we find that by that point most cases of homesickness have worked themselves out on their own.

 In our experience, we have found that parents/guardians visiting their children during their conference can be extremely disruptive to the conferee’s experience.
-Therefore, Parents/Guardians may only visit the Conference Center during their child’s stay if prior authorization is obtained from the Executive Director.
+Therefore, Parents/Guardians may only visit Silver Lake during their child’s stay if prior authorization is obtained from the Executive Director.

 We encourage you to talk with your camper before camp about their store account.
 The camp store is intended to help campers practice faithful management of resources: spend some, donate some, save some.
 We encourage you to limit your child’s amount of spending money during their session, and to help them plan for a Missions contribution.
 We recommend setting aside $5 for Missions and $3 per day for snacks.